greyhamwoohoo/ssh-windows-linux-cloud/aws-tf/README.md

 # Terraform up a Linux and Windows box
-Terraform up a Linux and Windows EC2 box and configure the Windows box with the private SSH Key.
+Terraform up a Linux and Windows EC2 box.

 ## Quick Start
 From the terraform folder: